chopinrlz/powerpass/README.md

 PowerPass works and is tested on every PowerShell edition including WinPS and PS7.

 # More Information
-1. For a list of cmdlets and other resources please reivew the [Online Documentation](https://chopinrlz.github.io/powerpass).
+1. For a list of cmdlets and other resources please reivew the [Online Documentation](https://chopinrlz.github.io/powerpass)
-2. For more details on deployment and usage please see the [Deployment and Usage](https://chopinrlz.github.io/powerpass/deployment) article in the online documentation.
+2. For more details on deployment please see [Deployment](https://chopinrlz.github.io/powerpass/deployment)
-3. For technical details on how it works please see [How It Works](https://chopinrlz.github.io/powerpass/readme-cont) in the online documentation.
+3. For technical details on how it works please see [How It Works](https://chopinrlz.github.io/powerpass/readme-cont)
-4. For more information on how to use PowerPass please review [Incorporating PowerPass into your Scripts](https://chopinrlz.github.io/powerpass/usage).
+4. For how to use PowerPass see [Usage](https://chopinrlz.github.io/powerpass/usage)
+5. To view the roadmap of upcoming features see [Roadmap](https://chopinrlz.github.io/powerpass/roadmap)

 # License and Copyright
 PowerPass is copyright 2023-2024 by ShwaTech LLC.